Mongol invasions of Europe

 military campaign

-alsoKnownAs Mongol invasion of Europe
+alsoKnownAs Mongol invasions of Europe

-Tatar invasions of Europe
+surface form: Tatar invasions of Europe

 cause strategic pursuit of fleeing Cumans